bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 - After changing the owner to bob and exporting the LD_PRELOAD again in my user account, the expected sleep function was called.
 Bob and mchughb id's differ so the countermeasure was applied.

 ## System() vs Execve()
-### it is risky to use system() in a privaledged pogram becuase it invokes a shell to execute commands.
+### It is risky to use system() in a privaledged program becuase it invokes a shell to execute commands.
 On the other hand, execve() does not invoke a shell and is therefore a safer alternative.

 ![catall.png](../images/catall.png)
 - This program provides privaledged cat access to files that a normal user cannot read.
 It either uses system() or execve() to execute the cat command.